gradle/gradle/design-docs/features/play-framework/play-application-in-ide/README.md

 ##### Out of scope

 - No sources or dependencies will be configured for the imported project.
 This will be handled in later stories.
+- The behaviour of importing a project with multiple Software Model components remains undefined.

 ### Story: Single-component project imported into IDE has component sources configured